 - helping during the first eight weeks of the postpartum period – in the first 10 days after delivery your midwife will visit you at home every day, then every 2-3 days until the end of the 8th postpartum week.
 She will give advice, teach, and help practically with everything related to taking care of the baby, e.g., breastfeeding, bathing, diapering, as well as your postpartum recovery and general well-being.
 This is a wonderful service, especially if you’re a first time parent and new to everything (like me).

 A German public health insurance will typically cover the midwife costs for prenatal and postnatal care, as well as birth classes, and the birth itself independent on where you choose to deliver.
 That said, it is up to you whether all of these services are carried out by the same person.
 You find your own midwife for the prenatal and postnatal visits, and this may or may not be someone who also guides birth classes.
 Furthermore, each hospital has multiple midwives present at any time of day and night but if you want to have “your” midwife there for the birth, you will have to pay for that yourself and it can get expensive – since the due date is just an estimate you’ll be paying this person for four to five weeks of their time.
-Personally, I will have at least three midwives – one who visits me at home, one for the birth classes, and another for the hospital birth.
+Personally, I will had several midwives – one who visited me at home, one for the birth classes, and another for the hospital birth.

 Stay tuned for part 3 of the series about birth (and other) classes!